WHAT IS IMPROV THEATER

 In Improv every show is unique.
-It has never been played before and will never be performed again, other than the day during which it was created.
+It has never been performed before and will never be performed again, other than the day during which it was created.

-There are countless Improv Comedy Theater formats, comical or not.
-They are all based on the exact same principles of taking risks and embracing failure, saying "Yes And..." to everything and anything, being in the moment, not hesitating.
+There are countless Improv Theater formats, comedic or otherwise.
+They are all, however, based on the exact same principles of taking risks and embracing failure, simplifying our offers, being affected by saying "Yes And..." to everything and anything, being in the moment, not doubting ourselves.

 Improv is spontaneous, impressive and incredibly entertaining.
 It's one of those things that you have to see it with your own eyes to appreciate it and understand what it's all about.
 And if you end up not believing it was all made up on the spot...
 Well, that means we did a good job.